 Websites are going to magically attract people if you don’t have a system in place to drive visitor traffic to them.

-Their are lots of ways to generate traffic to your website, including low cost or paid options.
-Consistent online activity around content publishing and promotions are required, otherwise your website will just sit there.
+There are lots of ways to generate traffic to your website, including low cost or paid options.
+Consistent online activity around content publishing and promotions is required, otherwise, your website will just sit there.

 A good marketing strategy should be part of your plan in order to get your website to deliver a good return on your investment.